rubenvar/csv-reader/README.md

 1. Install the extension (in [Chrome](https://chrome.google.com/webstore/detail/csv-reader/dnioinfbhmclclfdbcnlfgbojdpdicde) or [Firefox](https://addons.mozilla.org/es/firefox/addon/csv-reader/)).
 2. Head to any `.csv` data page.
 3. Click on the extension icon, fill the form:
-   1. Choose the _separator_.
+   1. Choose the **separator**.
-   2. Check if there is a title row for the data.
+   2. Check if there is a **title row** for the data.
 This will format a header row in the table.
-   3. Input the number of lines to skip on top.
+   3. Input the number of **lines to skip** at the top.
 Some csv pages have a few lines with info, we don't want to format those.
-   4. Check if there are links in the data.
+   4. Check if there are **links** in the data.
 They will be formatted as clickable links.
 4. Done, enjoy the table!

 ### Example

 Visit a `.csv` data file online.
-You cant try [this csv sample dataset](https://rubenvara.s3-eu-west-1.amazonaws.com/csv/dataNov-2-2020.csv) or [this other example](http://www.fpmaj.gr.jp/iyaku/HB_20170227-20170305.csv).
+You can try [this csv sample dataset](https://rubenvara.s3-eu-west-1.amazonaws.com/csv/dataNov-2-2020.csv) or [this other example](http://www.fpmaj.gr.jp/iyaku/HB_20170227-20170305.csv).

-Click on the CSV Reader extension icon.
+Click on the **CSV Reader** extension icon.

 In the popup, input the config options: separator, title row, etc. (In the example dataset, `|` (pipe) as the separator, and check the title line option)